churchers/vm-bhyve/README.md

 This of course means that it is now trivial to adjust these commands if needed, whereas in previous versions of vm-bhyve, they were hard-coded.

-If boot commands are specified, `grub-bhyve` is run in the background and commands are piped in automatically by `vm-bhyve`.
-If no commands are specified, `grub-bhyve` is run on the guests console, and so the bootloader can be accessed using `vm console guest` if required.
+`grub-bhyve` is always run on the guest console now, so is accessible via the `vm console guest` command.
+If boot commands are provided, we create a grub.cfg file in the guest directory and point `grub-bhyve` at it.
+(Please note this file is re-written on each boot and so if changes to the commands are required, it should be done in the main guest configuration file)

 ## Install